 The capacity of the battery

-How much power a charger should supply to a battery depends on the capacity of the battery.
-The electric delivery bikes from ConnectBike have a capacity of 500 Watt.
-An average electric bike has a 300 Watt battery.
-To fully recharge such a battery, in theory 300 Watts must be put in it for an hour.
-In practice, however, this takes somewhat longer.
-An average 300-watt battery needs four hours to recharge.
-Each hour, 75 Watts are delivered to the battery.
+How much current a charger should supply to a battery depends on its capacity.
+The electric delivery bikes from ConnectBike have a capacity of 500 watts.
+An average electric bike has a 300-watt battery.
+So to fully recharge such a battery, in theory 300 watts should be put in for an hour.
+In practice, however, this takes a bit longer.
+An average 300-watt battery takes 4 hours to recharge.
+So every hour, 75 Watts are delivered to the battery.

 Take care of the battery

 Fast or slow charging makes no difference to the price tag.
 Using 75 Watts for 4 hours or 300 Watts for 1 hour will both add up to 300 Watts.
 However, it is better for the battery to be charged slowly rather than quickly.
 To keep the life span and range of the battery healthy, it is good to completely empty it once every two weeks.
 And when you take the battery out of the pedelec, support it with your hand so it doesn't fall on the ground and get damaged.